You'll have a better experience on this website using a secure, up-to-date browser. Click here for information and instructions about updating.

 From 2007 to 2016 I was employed at Interstates Engineering, where I performed power engineering analysis and design as well as project/construction management roles for projects across the United States and Internationally.
-I received my Professional Engineering Licensure in 2011 and I currently hold licensure in Iowa, Virginia, and Puerto Rico.
+I received my Professional Engineering Licensure in 2011 and I am currently licensed in Iowa; I have previously held licenses in Virginia and Puerto Rico.

-In 2016 I began a PhD program at the University of South Dakota, and have taught as a laboratory instructor in the department of Physics and Astronomy in Vermillion, SD.
-After completion of coursework in May 2018 I began work on my PhD thesis, which I am anticipating completion in May 2020.
+In 2016 I began a PhD program at the University of South Dakota, and successfully defended my dissertation entitled "Beyond Standard Model Interaction Portals of Neutrinos and Dark Matter Particle Candidates - Theoretical Motivation, Excluded Parameter Space, and Signal Interpretation" in August of 2020.
 My research interests include theoretical motivations for Dark Matter particle candidates, of which I have published several peer-reviewed papers and presented results at conferences.
 In 2018 I had the priviledge to attend the PIRE-GEMADARC annual collaboration meeting in Xichang, China and summer school in Chengdu, China to discuss next generation high-purified Germanium Detector development for rare-event detection.
 I enjoy having Dordt University students assist with my research during the summer break through research and scholarship grants and throughout the school year through independent studies.
 I have a passion for relaying my excitement about the Physical world to wider audiences of scientific and non-scientific minds alike.

 My wife, Danielle, and our three children (Charlie, Lily, and Thea who as of August 2020 are 6, 4, and 1.6, respectively) live in Sioux Center and enjoy the active community that surrounds Dordt University.